Alphabetic Table of Runs

 8 miles river, 6 miles reservoir: 1 long day

-kayaks 800 - 2500 cfs None.
-Due to diversions, Florence Reservoir outflow can be misleading.
+kayaks 800 - 2500 cfs none; due to diversions, Florence Reservoir outflow is misleading

 San Lorenzo River near Santa Cruz Henry Cowell Park to Paradise Class III (one IV) 4 miles,